 A bolster can be used to rest your head on (see first image above).
 Or a bolster/towel/blanket can be placed long between your legs to rest on.
 A block may also come in handy here if your head isn’t touching the bolster or ground.
 Hold for 20-30 breaths and as you relax more into the pose adjust your props as necessary to give your body space to fold deeper.

 Bow tie works into the heart meridian and while this pose may feel subtle, it most certainly aids in opening the Anahata chakra.

 Come to lay on your stomach.
 Lift your chest of the mat slightly so that you can walk you hands in opposite directions to either side of your mat.
 Your arms will come to cross under your chest.
 Allow your head to be supported by your arms or opt to place a block under your forehead.

 Relax through your legs.
 Breathe into the space between your shoulder blades to open the backside of your heart chakra.
-As you melt into palm tree pose you may be able to walk your fingertips out further.
+As you melt into bow tie pose you may be able to walk your fingertips out further.
 Hold for 20-30 breaths and then move into the next pose, angel, before moving onto the other side.

 Angel pose also works well into the heart meridian as it opens your chest and the muscles around your heart chakra, your shoulders.

 Begin by laying on your stomach.
 Extend your right arm out to the side and place your left palm under your left shoulder.
 Your right arm can also be bent like a goal post shape, or you may feel best angling it up slightly.
 Play with what works best for your shoulder.